 Nightingale College recognizes the value nurses bring to their communities and the importance of providing access to local nursing degree programs that will produce a pipeline of homegrown registered nurses.
 Rural communities struggle to recruit and retain nurses at an adequate level without draining financial resources and ensuring positive patient health management.
 Health care facilities that are understaffed and don’t have access to educational advancement for pre-nursing employees become victim of staff and agency nurses.
-If understaffing is not addressed, detrimental outcomes could pursue in the community’s overall health and well-being.
-Through the realization that understaffed units place patient safety and care at risk, Nightingale College embarks on the journey to support rural America’s fight against the nursing shortage.
+If understaffing is not addressed, detrimental outcomes could ensue in the community’s overall health and well-being.
+Realizing that understaffed units place patient safety and care at risk, Nightingale College supports rural America’s fight against the nursing shortage.

-Nightingale College provides a solution to the community’s nursing needs through extending access to its full-distance ADN and RN-to-BSN programs, with local simulation labs outfitted and run by the College’s local faculty.
+Nightingale College provides a solution to the community’s nursing needs through extending access to its hybrid-virtual ADN, BDN and RN-to-BSN programs, with local simulation labs outfitted and run by the College’s local faculty.
 The College partners with local healthcare systems and communities to educate residents locally, encouraging them to pursue local careers upon graduation.
 The College joins the community’s efforts to eliminate the nursing shortage and elevate the quality of health care provided by creating this pipeline of qualified nurse graduates.

 “I’m excited about programs like [Nightingale College’s] to allow rural communities to have some different options because the brick-and-mortar schools are just not applicable anymore.”